-Two 500-word Essays (50 points each, 100 points total)
+Two 500-word Essays (40 points each, 80 points total)

 At the beginning and at the end of the semester you will write short papers answering the question "What makes this poem a poem?"
-The first essay will be written on assigned poems from the textbook, while the last will be about a poem of your choice from either Jordan's Macnolia or Hong's Engine Empire.
+The first essay will be written on assigned poems from the textbook, while the last will be about a poem of your choice from either Jordan's Macnolia or Goodman's Famous Americans.
 Please note you are allowed to take the opposite stance and argue that a certain text is not a poem.

 The goal of this assignment is to probe the boundaries between poems and other writing, in hopes of creating a cogent definition of "poetry."
 If you believe your chosen text is a poem, you will analyze the text for poetic elements we have learned about in class or in the textbook, and explain how and why they qualify the text as a poem.
-If you intend to argue that a text is not a poem, be aware that you will have to provide a clear defense of your position - e.g. don't just say "this text isn't a poem because it doesn't have line breaks," but say WHY line breaks are necessary for a text to be a poem.
+If you intend to argue that a text is not a poem, be aware that you will have to provide a clear defense of your position - e.g. don't just say "this text isn't a poem because it doesn't have line breaks," but say WHY line breaks are necessary for a text to be a poent

-Three 1,500-word Close Readings/Annotations (100 points each, 300 points total)
+Three 1,200-word Close Readings/Annotations (1st paper 80 points, 2nd 100 points, 3rd 120 points, 300 points total)